Tampa Medical Malpractice Lawyer

 If you were harmed by medical negligence, you might be dealing with the consequences for years.
 For some victims, life will never be the same again.
 Your prognosis might have been good when you went in for treatment.
 Now, you find yourself struggling with ongoing medical care, rehabilitation, and pain–all of which could have been avoided if your doctor had been careful.

 The costs can add up quickly.
 Unfortunately, there’s no way to go back and fix the past.
 You can, however, hold the negligent parties financially accountable.
-An experienced Tampa personal injury lawyer can help you navigate the complex legal process.
+Our experienced Tampa personal injury attorneys can help you navigate the complex legal process.

 When you choose Roman & Gaynor, we’ll handle every part of your case.